 About the Accreditation Process:

-Presented by Laura Henson, RVT, RPhS, IAC Vein Center Senior Clinical Specialist, this webcast provides an overview of the IAC Vein Center accreditation process.
+Presented by Laura Humphries, RVT, RPhS, Senior Clinical Specialist - IAC Vascular Testing/Vein Center, this webcast offers an overview of the IAC Vein Center accreditation process and provides information for facilities applying for accreditation.
 Watch»

 - Building a Culture of Quality: The Imaging Professional’s Role in Ensuring Patient Safety

 Presented by Rosemary Gibson, MSc, this webcast is designed to show participants how to recognize how every aspect of the health care provider's patient interaction impacts patient safety, from quality imaging to accurate reporting and beyond; discuss the patient perspective and use of the IAC process as a foundation to build a culture that naturally emphasizes continuous improvement.
 Watch»

 - NEW!
 Tracing the Source of Venous Reflux (May 2018)

 Presented by Sara Skjonsberg, BS, RVT, RPhS, this webcast is designed to teach participants: Why we should find the source of a varicose vein; how to recognize patterns and think on your feet as you follow veins back to their source; how to confirm that your hypothesis is correct and what to do when you can't find the source; reporting terminology and "vein language.”
 Watch»